Skip to main content

 FAQ

-What is the difference between a KPI and a metric?
+What's the difference between a KPI and a metric?

-What KPIs should a marketing team track?
+How many KPIs should a team actually track?